Greencats0/university/3/Fall/MATH-338/exam_two/cheat_sheet.md

 \begin{scriptsize}

 \textbf{Day 14:} probability density function is represented an integral with function $f(x)$.
 Our probability lies within the curve and is always 1.
 Density curve $\rightarrow$ bell curve.
 Z-Score allows us to have a universal standard for density curves with different scales.
+They are directly proportional to the standard deviation and the delta from the mean of the graph.

+\textbf{Day 15:} unimodal: one hump, bimodal: two humps.
+Mean is resistant whereas the mean is subject to change.
+Density curves decay to histograms (integral $\rightarrow$ to Reimann Sum).
+Whisker plots are an effective method to determine if a data set contains outliers (data points not belonging to the sample set)

 \end{scriptsize}